-When you turn on your computer for a relaxing browsing session before bed, you probably don’t imagine that you could end up calling Van Norman Law.
+When you turn on your computer for a relaxing browsing session before bed, you probably don’t imagine that you could end up calling a law firm.
 There are many cyber crimes that you need to be alert.
 These are in fact some of the most common crimes.
 It’s not just about it.
 However, it’s also about the accidents and the unfortunate events that lead up to people needing health care.
 It’s not just the bad that has taken advantage of this new platform called the internet, but also the good.
 Electronic solutions revolving around health care represent a major step forward for society as they bring new depth to how people register and treat their sickness.
 There have been talks of many different solutions, even of software that can serve as an electronic bookkeeper of sorts.
 However, many fail to take into account the greatest online platforms of all: social media.
 Social media has the potential of becoming a major asset in the evolution of health IT, and in today’s article, we are looking at how it can help.

 Accessibility is a problem that occurs with all systems that try to collect data from as many people as they can.
 With social media, that is not an issue anymore because of platforms like Facebook, Twitter, etc. that is pretty much all over the world.
 Wherever there is an internet connection, you can count on the massive presence of Facebook.
 With that said, it’s important to make use of this tool as it can bring many perks if someone were to develop a health IT solution around it.